MuGrahiman/ML-Transaction-Fraud-Detection/CASE_STUDY.md

 ---

 ## **4. Solution Approach**
-I implement a supervised learning model using a **Random Forest Classifier**, a robust and widely used ensemble learning technique.
+I implement supervised learning models using both a **Random Forest Classifier** and **Gradient Boosting**, which are robust and widely used ensemble learning techniques.

 ### **Step 1: Data Loading**
 Since this project was developed using **Google Colab**, the dataset (`compressed_data.csv.gz`) must be uploaded manually before execution.